 In this recipe, I am sharing a delicious rosemary inspired, tomato soup.
-It’s a sort of ‘cream of tomato’ soup that makes good use of red lentils and sweet potatoes, to make a well rounded, one-pot meal.
+It’s a sort of ‘cream of tomato’ soup, making good use of red lentils and sweet potatoes.
+You bascially end up with a well rounded, one-pot meal.

 I couldn’t resist a generous dose of coconut cream too.
 The coconut brings it all together whilst creating the most delectable balance.

 It’s really easy to make and keeps for days if you want to make a batch for tucking into all week long.
 It serves really nicely with my Gluten-free Vegan Soda Loaf Bread too.

 Rosemary – a special herb that deserves a place in every conscious kitchen

 Rosemary is one of my favourite herbs.
 It has deeply healing properties.
 It is said to help keep your mind clear and stop you going crazy (and I think in this day and age, we all could probably do with a bit of that).